rackerlabs/design-system/_component_design/switches.md

 layout: component
 category: Components
 usage: >
-  A switch enables the user to make a binary decision (such as yes or no, and on and off) when configuring a setting or preference.
+  A switch enables the user to make a binary decision (such as yes or no, and on or off) when configuring a setting or preference.
 preview-image: preview-images/switches.svg
 resource: true
 need: selectors